devjapheth/beemchallenge/README.md

 So the Accountant will send a Bulk SMS to all Student and the SMS will be like " Hello John Doe Kindly you are Required to pay Tshs 300,000/= for Tution Fee before Sitting for your Exams.
 Note that Student who did not pay on time will be disqulified.
 Thank you"

-- This will help a lot of student and parents to be get the right information at the right time
+- This will help a lot of student and parents to get the right information at the right time